 Similac is reportedly the most popular brand of formula according to Nielsen data and has been on the market for a long time now.
 In 1925 Moores and Ross developed the first Similac formula and now has been available for about 90 years.

 As a whole, Similac formulas are very popular with moms and babies.
 A quick Amazon search will show that all their formulas are highly rated with 4.5+ stars for virtually all.
+So Similac Advance vs. Pro Advance are both a good choice.

 It’s also worth noting that all formula in the United States is regulated by the FDA.
 While formula companies don’t need FDA approval before marketing a product, “all formulas marketed in the United States must meet federal nutrient requirements and infant formula manufacturers must notify the FDA prior to marketing a new formula.”

 So while Similac is a reputable brand, you can feel comfortable in whichever brand or type of formula you choose.
+Similac Advance vs. Pro Advance are both great options.

 According to the Similac website, their Advance formula is “a nutritionally complete, milk-based, iron-fortified infant formula for baby’s first year.
 It has our exclusive blend of ingredients to support baby’s brain and eye development.”